aiko-psi/crimpy/README.md

 - Install libraries with `npm install`
 - Start with `npm start`

 This will start expo and you can connect your phone with it.
-For the android emulator, run `/opt/android-sdk//emulator/emulator @crimpyTestDevice -gpu host` in the container.
+For the android emulator, run `npm run emulator` in the container.
 Then press `a` in the expo terminal.
+To connect the app to the locally running pocketbase, you have to reverse ports with `npm run connect`.

 ### Starting pocketbase